crismaproject/wirecloud-widgets/openlayers/ENDPOINTS.md

 **Description:** Adds a point to the map

-This is an endpoint that accepts a JSON-encoded object with latitude and longitude coordinate data and a uniqueidentifier.
+This is an endpoint that accepts a JSON-encoded object with latitude and longitude coordinate data and a unique identifier.
 The object will be added to the map view.
-If the recenter preference is set to true, the map willthen pan to the newly added object.
+If the recenter preference is set to true, the map will then pan to the newly added object.

 ## Add polygon